leuas/Vrdndi/README.md

 It's more like keeping or organizing your feed as you want, even if it's not in a *productive* way.
 In the future version, we may reach that goal.
 (Say add RL?)

-Again current architecture is experimental; likely more data (more time) is required for further improvement
+With the current test dataset, **sometimes** the model *can* give a good feed, which is not fully for productivity.
+(Might be caused by small dataset and noise) Again, the current architecture is experimental; likely more data (more time) is required for further improvement